 Amounts in the assigned fund balance classification are intended to be used by the government for specific purposes but do not meet the criteria to be classified as committed.
 The Board has by resolution authorized the Finance Director to assign fund balance.
 The Board may also assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriations in the subsequent year's budget.
 Unlike commitments, assignments generally only exist temporarily.
 In other words, an additional action does not normally have to be taken for the removal of the assignment.
-Conversely, as discussed above, an additional action is essential to either remove or revise a commitment.

-In the General Fund, the Township strives to achieve and maintain an unrestricted fund balance that is between 50% - 75% of expenditures and transfers out.
+In the General Fund, the Township strives to achieve and maintain an unrestricted fund balance that is between 50% - 75% of current year expenditures and transfers out.
 If the unassigned fund balance falls below the goal or has a deficiency, the Township will replenish the fund balance by applying all annual future budget surpluses and excess resources toward the fund balance until it is within the range.